 Here, the passing ships tell the readers about the people who see each other for the first time, and only for a short duration, before parting ways, disappearing into the vastness of the earth.
 Thus, the poet is telling readers that such people are like two ships, which passing by each other at night and come face to face for a transitory period.

-This is a metaphoric expression, which is a very common saying intended to refer to those people who encounter only for a short period, share just a few words and then separate to continue their way and never see each other again, or simply it tells about the individuals that are hardly in the same place at the same time.
-It can be used for things too, if two things do not have a significant commonality or connection.
+This is a metaphoric expression, which is a very common saying intended to refer to those people who encounter only for a short period, share just a few words, and then separate to continue their way and never see each other again, or simply it tells about the individuals that are hardly in the same place at the same time.
+It can be used to refer to two things do not have a significant commonality or connection.

 This metaphoric phrase is usually found in poetry and in everyday usage.
-For instance, two lovers meet for the first time in an incidental or transitory manner, and their relationship may not have a lasting significance, as shortly after their encounter, they depart and then may never see again or may not see sooner in the future.
-Likewise, you meet a stranger, speak for a while and like him/her; however, forget to mention each other’s name and then unable to find again.
-Then you can use this phrase to point out your situation.
+For instance, two lovers meet for the first time in an incidental or transitory manner, and their relationship may not have a lasting significance, as shortly after their encounter, they depart.
+They may never see one another again.
+Likewise, you meet a stranger, speak for a while and like him/her; forgetting to catch one another’s names, and then unable to find them again.

 “Ships that pass in the night, and speak each other in passing,

 Only a signal shown and a distant voice in the darkness;

 So on the ocean of life we pass and speak one another,